Toyota Supra - Toyota’s real sports cars

-The Toyota Supra did not have a long life for a Toyota, but it gained a lot of friends and respect when it was here.
-Known for its driver orientation, snug cabin, conveniences, and a strong turbo engine, the Supra greatly helped Toyota’s reputation among motorheads for a while.
-However, a high price kept it from selling well, and it eventually faded away from American and, later, Japanese sales floors.
+The Toyota Supra did not have an especially long run, but it gained a lot of friends and respect.
+Known for its driver focus, snug cabin, and modern conveniences, the Supra boosted Toyota’s reputation among motorheads; but the high price and (for a while) low power kept sales down, and it eventually faded away from sales floors.

-Introduced in 1979 as a model of the Celica, (Supra comes from Latin, and means “above,” so the Supra is above the Celica), the Supra has been related to the acclaimed 2000GT sports car, whose straight-six engine it used; at first it had a solid-axle rear suspension, and the twelve-valve engine only produced 110 hp, with fuel injection.
+Introduced in 1979 as a model of the Celica, (In Latin, Supra means “above,” as the Supra was above the Celica), the Supra descended from the acclaimed 2000GT sports car which donated its straight-six engine; at first it had a solid-axle rear suspension, and the twelve-valve engine only produced 110 hp, with fuel injection.
 The Supra was longer than the Celica liftback by a good five inches.
-Four wheel disc brakes were standard, as was a five-speed manual transmission; a four-speed automatic, unusual in those three-speed times, was optional.
-The MacPherson strut suspension included a sway bar, and the rear suspension had a stabilizer and sway bar.
+Four wheel disc brakes and a five-speed manual transmission were standard; the optional four-speed automatic was unusual in those three-speed times.
+Sway bars were placed front and rear, with the MacPherson strut suspension up front and a stabilizer adding to the rear suspension.

 The second generation began in 1982, with the new 5M-GE engine producing 145 hp (it bumped to 150 in 1983, 160 in 1984, and 161 by 1986), as well as an independent rear suspension to keep all four tires on even bumpy roads.
 The original Supra was not a true powerhouse, but at the time, the power was pretty good, especially from 2.8 liters.
 Hidden headlights, flush-mounted door handles, and other changes helped bring the drag coefficient down to a respectable 0.348, good for a time when most automakers didn't have their own wind tunnels.
 The engine was small (2.8 liters), but it was a smooth-running straight-six with dual overhead cams (driven by fabric/rubber timing belts) and electronic fuel injection; hydraulic lash adjusters kept the valves adjusted to zero clearance to reduce maintenance (Toyota claimed this was the world’s first twin-cam engine to do that).
 Zero-to-sixty times were quoted in 1982 as “under 9 seconds,” again respectable for the time if commonplace today; and that was before even the first power bump.
 The unusual four-speed automatic transmission now had a locking torque converter to reduce slippage at speeds over 35 mph.